gitKhym/mqtt/README.md

     - **Master Interaction:** Communicates exclusively with the Master Pi using Socket Programming for all backend operations, acting as a client.

 3.  **Room Pi (`room.py`):**
     - **Classroom Interface:** Dedicated to a single classroom, functioning as a display terminal and sensor hub.
-It does not support direct user interaction.
-    - **Real-time Display:** Presents information including its status (Available, In Use, Maintenance, Fault), upcoming booking schedules, and environmental sensor data (temperature, humidity, pressure).
     - **MQTT Integration:** Publishes sensor data and status updates to the Master Pi via MQTT and subscribes to commands from the Master Pi.

 ### Communication Layer: